Everyone has the right to stand up, to speak out and to defend human rights.

 Everyone has the right to defend human rights safely, without fear of retribution, such as physical violence, slander or attacks on their families.

 Equally, everyone has the right to defend human rights and enjoy a full life, without sacrificing livelihoods, health or happiness.
 Everyone has the right to stand up, to speak out and to defend human rights.

-But their voices, their strength, and their stories will remain a source of inspiration.
+Their voices, their strength, and their stories remain a source of inspiration.
 They are a reminder, to all of us, to continue to do the work we love with passion, and with hope.